oxsecurity/megalinter/README.md

 The hard-fork of Super-Linter to be rewritten in Python isn't just a language switch: use of python flexibility and libraries allowed to define lots of additional functions described below

+### Security

+MegaLinter [hides many environment variables](https://github.com/oxsecurity/megalinter/tree/main/docs/config-variables-security.md) when calling the linters.

+That way you need to trust only MegaLinter core code with your secrets, not the 100+ embedded linters !

 ### Performances

 - [MegaLinter Flavors](#flavors) allow to use **smaller docker images**, so the pull time is reduced